ScottMellors/stream-tool-docs/docs/timer-crossplatform-guide.md

 ## Setup for MixItUpBot Actions

-1. Import event commands and actions to MixItupBot.
+1. Import event commands and actions to MixItUpBot.
+These will be individual files.

 2. Update the UUID field in the script actions added. `let UUID = "CHANGEME";`